FHA Home Loans

 FHA loans offer flexible requirements and low down payments.

 Easy to qualify · Low interest rates · Fast and easy processing.

-FHA Loans are a great choice for several different types of borrowers, especially for first time home buyers and a variety of homeowners who need to refinance.
+FHA Loans are a great choice for several different types of borrowers, especially for first time home buyers.
 One of the reasons that FHA loans are so popular is because of the low down payment option for purchasing a home.
-Many who apply for a FHA loan will be allowed to buy a home with only a 3.5% down payment.
-This attracts many people to FHA mortgages since conventional loans require 5-20% for most applicants.
+FHA loans allow you to buy a home with only a 3.5% down payment.

 Another reason for the widespread popularity of FHA loans is the requirements to qualify are much less strict than they are for conventional mortgages.
 Why is this the case?
 The FHA is a government agency that insures home loans which allows for mortgage lenders to issue loans to borrowers that might otherwise be turned down for a conventional mortgage.

 FHA Loan Requirements – How Do You Qualify for an FHA Loan?

 It is easy to see if you are eligible for an FHA loan.
 If you would like to find out if you qualify for an FHA loan, please request a free consultation.
 You may also view some basic FHA loan requirements below.

 - Credit Score – To qualify for the 3.5% down payment, you must have a 580 credit score or higher.
 If your credit score is between a 500-579, you still may qualify for an FHA loan, but will be required to put 10% down.

 - Down Payment – FHA loans are widely known for a combination of reasons, but largely for their easy qualification guidelines and low down payment option.
 A first time home buyer can purchase their first home and only have to pay a 3.5% down payment.
 So if you wanted to purchase a home for $200,000, this amount would be $7,000!